41 Rustic Kitchen Ideas for Log Homes & Cabins

 Image courtesy of Brown Design Group

-Add a farmhouse sink to your rustic kitchen if you want to wow with your design choices.
+Add a farmhouse sink to your rustic kitchen to make a bold design statement.
 These large, deep sinks efficiently handle a large load of dishes.

-They also offer a unique design element — an exposed front panel rather than sitting down inside the countertop.
+They also offer a unique design element — an exposed front panel rather than one that sits inside the countertop.
 Sink materials range from granite and soapstone to iron and copper, and they’ve become increasingly popular in other kitchen styles.

 Farmhouse Kitchen with Rustic Sink